Mao Zedong's cult of personality: Artwork

-Images of Mao's face appeared everywhere, from portraits in schools and government buildings, to street signs and wall murals, even small shrines within private homes were not unusual.
+Images of Mao's face appeared everywhere, from portraits in schools and government buildings, to street signs and wall murals.
+Small shrines within private homes were not unusual.
 Guided by Maoist thought, the contents of the propaganda were militant, with messages of proletarian ideology, communist morale and spirit, and revolutionary heroism.
 Simplistic in design and coloring, red was heavily featured and symbolized everything revolutionary, good and moral.
 Depictions of Mao often featured him as a benevolent father, bringing the Confucian mechanisms of obedience into play.
 Mao was frequently portrayed either leading or directing the masses, or looming over them like a demigod.
 His image was considered more important than the occasion for which a particular work of propaganda art was designed: in a number of cases, identical posters dedicated to Mao were published in different years bearing different slogans.

 Film in China widely reproduced Mao's image and voice, and served to gather the masses to celebrate Mao.